B2B Buyer Persona Examples & Templates

 Verdict: Budget Guardians typically approve enterprise software purchases over $100K, think in financial terms, and require quantified payback periods with risk-adjusted returns.

-If the investment doesn't pay off, they own the budget variance and capital allocation miss.
-They need conservative assumptions and measurable outcomes.
+When the investment doesn't pay off, they own the budget variance and the capital allocation miss in front of leadership.
+Conservative assumptions and measurable outcomes aren't a preference for this persona, they're the price of admission.

 Activation Approach: